 I have an unabashed love and reverence for the cannon of John Hughes films of the mid-to-late eighties.
 I confess, The Breakfast Club, Sixteen Candles, Some Kind of Wonderful, For Keeps, Pretty in Pink, Ferris Bueller’s Day Off, Weird Science, et al, were the cinematic backdrop to my teen years.
 I’m not ashamed.
 Those movies hold up.
 In my opinion, John Hughes was a genius.

 I just watched the new release Booksmart.
 You guys, it was SO GOOD.
 I highly recommend.
-In addition to being just an incredible piece of art, it got me reminiscing about high school…and my experience over those 5 years (yes, I’m old and I had that fifth OAC year of high school because I was university-bound and live in Ontario).
+In addition to being just an incredible piece of art, it got me reminiscing about high school…and my experience over those 5 years (yes, I’m old and I had that fifth OAC year of high school because I was university-bound).

 I went to a high school in downtown Peterborough, the oldest high school in the city, founded in 1827.
 My grandmother, my mom, my uncle, and all my siblings went there.
 I loved it.
 It was also the smallest high school in the city.
 Our graduating class was less than 200 people.
 The high school closed in 2012, due to low enrollment, but the building itself was re-purposed as a facility for alternative and continuing education.
 In all these years, I haven’t been back to the school.
 I should go.
 I will probably cry.
 Shocker.